Source: Construction Week Online

 According to DAMAC, Sajwani’s participation in the Digital Skills Imperative session is expected to draw attention to efforts being made in the Middle East to help the youth acquire ICT skills.

 Sajwani is among the supporters of the One Million Arab Coders initiative, which aims to create a pool of one million software coders.
 The initiative was launched in October 2017.

-“As the world moves towards the adoption of a digital economy, it is becoming increasingly dependent on the availability of a skilled workforce, where each nation’s economic success and failure is dependent on its efforts in developing a talent pool of highly skilled workers to cope with this disruption,” said Sajwani.
+Commenting on the importance of digital skills in today’s economy, DAMAC’s Chairman, said: “As the world moves towards the adoption of a digital economy, it is becoming increasingly dependent on the availability of a skilled workforce, where each nation’s economic success is dependent on its efforts to develop a talent pool of highly skilled workers to cope with this disruption.

-“The digital skills gap is a global dilemma, not just one for the emerging markets, as millions of jobs in software development already need to be filled right now.
-What happens when these jobs increase by 20, 30 or 40 percent in the near future?
-Where will the global community find a sustainable stream of talent to tap into?
-The global community needs more initiatives like ‘One Million Coders’ to empower their societies with the skills and technical expertise required for jobs of the future.
-This is a strategic imperative for the economic success of any nation, as the world enters the Fourth Industrial Revolution,” Sajwani added.
+“The digital skills gap is a global dilemma, not just one for emerging markets, as millions of jobs in software development need to be filled right now.
+What happens when these jobs increase by 20%, 30%, or 40% in the near future?
+Where will the global community find a sustainable stream of talent to tap into?”

 He added: “The global community needs more initiatives like One Million Coders to empower [its] societies with the skills and technical expertise required for jobs of the future.
 This is a strategic imperative for the economic success of any nation, as the world enters the Fourth Industrial Revolution.”